dk14/wolfram-mega/docs/dsl.md

 Discreet🌿 rooted in modern quantitative finance and renders to a tree of binary options, thus allowing expression of **arbitrary financial contracts**.

 Discreet🌿 is typesafe.
-It provides checks and restrictions allowing traders to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity - you only collaterize what's necceessary.
+It provides checks and restrictions allowing traders to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity💦.
+You only collaterise what's necceessary.

 ## Example